Who am I?

-She is currently pursing a Masters Degree in Applied Computing at the School of Computing and Informatics, University of Nairobi with a focus on Fin Tech and Blockchain.
+She is currently pursing a Masters Degree in Applied Computing at the School of Computing and Informatics, University of Nairobi with a focus on Fin Tech, Talent and Blockchain.
 She holds a Bachelor of Science in Computer Science from the School of Computing and Informatics, University of Nairobi.
 As an undergraduate Computer Science student, she had been exploring the possibility of studying mobile GIS (Geographic Information Systems) systems for her thesis work.
 She developed a mobile application known as Wireless Map Service (WMS), which received great accolade from the public during the 10th annual IEEE Engineering Students Exhibition in September 2007.

 She is a certified researcher and has carried out various research studies in conjunction with Strathmore Research and Consultancy Centre (SRCC) at Strathmore University in Nairobi, Kenya and iHub Research in Nairobi, Kenya for companies such as World Council of Credit Unions, Rockefeller, World Bank, Google, GSMA and Africa Innovation Foundation.